 #1.
 TEMPERATURE SENSORS:

 Designed to measure the amount of heat energy in a source, temperature sensors are fine-tuned to capture the slightest fluctuations in temperature and translate this information into readable data.
-These sensors are common in the healthcare, manufacturing, and agriculture industries.
-While they were previously only used in A/C control, refrigerators, and similar devices, after the advent of IoT, they have found a much wider range of uses.
+These sensors are standard in the healthcare, manufacturing, and agriculture industries.
+While they were previously only used in A/C control, refrigerators, and similar devices, after the advent of IoT, they have found a much more comprehensive range of uses.
 For example, temperature sensors are integrated with smart homes to assist homeowners in improving their energy consumption efficiency.
 IoT devices such as thermostats are fitted with these sensors, and they get real-time temperature data from the house and accordingly adjust the temperature.
-In healthcare, temperature sensors enable no-contact temperature measurement.
+In healthcare, temperature sensors enable non-contact temperature measurement.
 IoT-based temperature trackers measure the patient’s body temperature and relay it to the physician upon asking or in a timely manner.

 #2.
 PROXIMITY SENSORS:

 Proximity sensors are common in IoT devices and are used in numerous applications.
 Proximity sensors are capable of detecting the presence of nearby objects without physical contact.
-The way the proximity sensors are able to detect objects is by emitting an electromagnetic field or a beam of electromagnetic radiation which seeks any changes in the field.
+The way proximity sensors are able to detect objects is by emitting an electromagnetic field or a beam of electromagnetic radiation, which seeks any changes in the field.
 Some proximity sensors also utilize ultrasonic waves to calculate the distance between the object and themselves.
 Proximity sensors see some unique use cases in IoT devices.
 They are sometimes used in malls to detect the distance between the customer and the object they may be interested in buying.
-When the customer comes closer, the sensor triggers a notification (audio, visual, or digital) which lets the customer know about any discounts or special offers relating to the product.
+When the customer comes closer, the sensor triggers a notification (audio, visual, or digital) that lets the customer know about any discounts or special offers relating to the product.
 They are also used in parking lots to indicate parking availability.

 #3.
 PRESSURE SENSORS:

 A pressure sensor is a small device that measures the pressure (the force needed to stop a fluid from expanding) in liquids or gases.
 This is one of the popular IoT sensors primarily due to their industrial applications since industries are increasingly adopting loT connectivity.
-Now, there are numerous devices that rely on liquid or other forms of pressure.
+Now, numerous devices rely on liquid or other forms of pressure.
 The pressure sensor monitors all these systems and devices that are pressure-propelled.
 If there is any deviation, however slight, from the standard pressure range, the device then notifies the connected system about the deviations.
 These are typically used to check for water leaks in residential or commercial areas.
-They are also useful in manufacturing processes, maintenance of whole water systems, heating systems, and more.
+They are also helpful in manufacturing processes, maintenance of whole water systems, heating systems, and more.